twebz-gh/note/README.md

 Only build files that are out of date.

 When I save a markdown file in vim, have it trigger a `note build` just for that file.

+implement `build show`.
+Detect appropriate browser and open `.build/index.html` in a new tab.

+Set a default width for the main div.
+Provide arrow buttons to adjust it.